 Theroux’s documentary is lacking in this context.
 It is very sparing on the details, instead focusing the majority of its time depicting the violent outbursts of David Miscavige, accused by many, not least of all Marty Rathbone, of physically and emotionally abusing fellow members of the church.
 While this is all important and gives a sense of the dangers of such a privatised organisation, Theroux fails to get down to the darker edges of the religion as a whole, built on the foundations of Hubbard’s beliefs: disconnection, where a scientologist severs ties with a relative or friend who is considered suppressive to the principles of the church, is one of these darker edges that Theroux glosses over, but Gibney tackles head on.

 Nevertheless, Theroux’s documentary does have a number of positives to discuss.
 Firstly, it is a very humorous take on the subject, compared to the candid and emotionally distressing nature of Gibney’s documentary.
-Scenes showing Theroux’s arguments with supposed members of the cult, on whether a dirt track road off the freeway is free to travel on or if it is indeed owned by a nearby Scientology facility, is almost farcical, with Theroux using his deadpan delivery to instigate amused responses from the audience.
+Scenes showing Theroux’s arguments with supposed members of the cult on whether a dirt track road off the freeway is free to travel on, or if it is indeed owned by a nearby Scientology facility, are almost farcical, with Theroux using his deadpan delivery to instigate amused responses from the audience.

-Not only is the humour an asset of Theroux’s investigation: the interactions and encounters with aforementioned agents of the Church are when the documentary is most effective.
-The bizarre nature of the agents, the eccentric manner of their dialogue (one Scientologist intercepts Marty Rathbone in an airport, talking him down with jargon such as ‘Stop committing Suppressive Acts’) and the obsessive surveillance of the cameraman are moments where Theroux shows us just how perverse and controversial the cult can be at its most dangerous.
-While Theroux respects the people involved, it is clear to recognise a reaction in the audience, that the documentary is enticing a fearful response in relation to the bizarre harassment like behaviour of the members of the Church.
+Not only is the humour an asset to Theroux’s investigation, but the interactions and encounters with aforementioned agents of the Church are when the documentary is most effective.
+The bizarre nature of the agents, the eccentric manner of their dialogue (one Scientologist intercepts Marty Rathbone in an airport, talking him down with jargon such as ‘Stop committing Suppressive Acts’) and the obsessive surveillance of the cameramen are aspects of the Church that Theroux shines a light on, showing us just how perverse and controversial the cult can be at its most dangerous.
+While Theroux respects the people involved, it is clear to recognise a reaction in the audience, that the documentary is enticing a fearful response in relation to the bizarre behaviour of the members of the Church.

 With thanks to the Bertha Dochouse for allowing me to press screen the film.
 The experience of visiting the Dochouse in Bloomsbury Street is highly recommended, especially for those who prefer a non-fictional perspective of the world.
 Comfortable seating, a focused cinema room to allow for the most direct picture quality, and a plethora of great, unknown documentaries that have gone without the recognition they deserve.